kittykatattack/learningPixi/README.md

   src: url("fonts/fontFile.ttf");
 }
 ```
-Add this to your HTML page's CSS style sheet.
+Add this `@font-face` rule to your HTML page's CSS style sheet.

 [Pixi also has support for bitmap
 fonts](http://www.goodboydigital.com/text-updates/).